head47/mumble-watcher/README.md

 # mumble-watcher

-Bot that watches a Mumble voice channel and notifies a Telegram group when someone joins/leaves
+Bot that watches a Mumble server and notifies a Telegram group when someone joins/leaves

 ## Prerequisites